 The Black History Museum and Cultural Center of Virginia

-In the spring of 2016, the Museum adopted a new location—the Leigh Street Armory.
-The Leigh Street Armory was built by skilled black craftsmen and laborers in 1894-95, providing Virginia’s black soldiers with an armory to call their own.
-In 1899, just four years after the armory opened, the city converted the armory into a school for African American children.
-Closed after decades of service as a Richmond school, the armory was reopened once again to serve black servicemen during World War II.
+The armory was built by skilled black craftsmen and laborers in 1894-95, providing Virginia’s black soldiers with an armory to call their own.
+In 1899, just four years after the armory opened, the city converted it into a school for African American children.
 In 1942, the building became the Monroe Center, a recreation center for black troops.
 In 1945, it became an annex and a gym for local schools, then home to the Colored Special School from 1952-54.
 After a fire and decades of abandonment, the building was rehabilitated, and became the BHMVA’s home in 2016.